afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l4-ransac5.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-Using the model, we compute how many features and image one translate to their match in image two.
+Using the model, we compute how many features and image 1 translate to their match in image 2 .
 This time we can see that most of the features actually fit this model.

 <img src="./resources/w2/img/l4-ransac6.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">